Index theory of uniform pseudodifferential operators: Abstract

 We will identify the dual theory of uniform $K$-homology.
 We will give a simple definition of uniform $K$-theory for all metric spaces and in the case of manifolds of bounded geometry we will give an interpretation of it via vector bundles of bounded geometry.
 Using a version of Mayer--Vietoris induction that is adapted to our needs, we will prove \Poincare duality between uniform $K$-theory and uniform $K$-homology for \spinc manifolds of bounded geometry.

 We will construct Chern characters from uniform $K$-theory to bounded de Rham cohomology and from uniform $K$-homology to uniform de Rham homology.
-Using the adapted Mayer--Vietoris induction we will also show that these Chern characters induce isomorphisms modulo torsion.
+Using the adapted Mayer--Vietoris induction we will also show that these Chern characters induce isomorphisms after a certain completion that also kills torsion.